pulsar-edit/package-frontend/README.md

 ### Download Link

-The Download Link allows easy linking to our most recent Cirrus CI or 'alpha' builds of Pulsar.
-This lets the worry of finding the relevant link be left to this microservice rather than on contributors.
+The Download Link allows automated linking to our most recent Cirrus CI or 'alpha' builds of Pulsar.
+This lets the microservice worry about finding the relevant link rather than contributors having to do it by hand.

 To learn more about the Download Link Microservice take a look at it's [Readme](./microservices/download/README.md).